unicornware/umdfacilitieslawsuit/README.md

-# University of Maryland Racial Discrimination
+# University of Maryland Facilities Management Lawsuit

 This story is an in-depth feature on two electricians — DuRay Jones and Michael Bell — who are suing UMD for racial discrimination.